Adebayo sits in a deck chair admiring the cliff view

 Why mud?

-NEVER cross mud or quicksand as a shortcut – you can easily get stuck.
-Combine a sticky situation with an incoming tide, and the results could be disastrous…
+Along the coast, mud or quicksand often just looks like wet sand and can easily be mistaken.
+Never cross mud or quicksand as a shortcut – you can easily get stuck.
+Combine a sticky situation with an incoming tide, and the results could be disastrous… If you do get stuck in mud, stay still, lean back and spread your weight.

-• Check the tide times before you head out
+• Check the weather forecast and tide times before you head out

 • Stay clear of cliff edges and bases